indeedeng/imhotep/docs/data-file-requirements.md

 Each data file you create to upload to your index must follow requirements for field and header names and for field values.
 If you use gzip to compress your TSV file, you must use the `.tsv.gz` extension.

 TSV Uploader supports parsing files that use either the TSV or CSV file format.

-If your files use the CSV file format, prepare the files to conform to the default settings for the [OpenCSV library](http://opencsv.sourceforge.net/apidocs/constant-values.html#au.com.bytecode.opencsv.CSVParser.DEFAULT_STRICT_QUOTES).
+*CSV Only:* If your files use the CSV file format, prepare the files to conform to the default settings for the [OpenCSV library](http://opencsv.sourceforge.net/apidocs/constant-values.html#au.com.bytecode.opencsv.CSVParser.DEFAULT_STRICT_QUOTES).
 OpenCSV uses \ (backslash) as the escape character.

 ## Filenames